Search for Grace MB Church Kitchener in your internet browser search engine and the first link will take you to the church’s website.

 The user can navigate to pages on the church website in at least three ways: (1) through the drop down menu bar at the top right of the screen; (2) through the list of page links listed at the bottom of any page (note that pages are organised by relevance rather than alphabetically); (3) through links in blue and occasional picture markers on primary pages (e.g., "ABOUT US" and "WHAT WE DO" pages).
 Worth noting that links to external websites (e.g., MB Mission, MCC, Biblegateway) will open pages in separate internet browser windows (tabs), while internal church links will refresh the existing page to the selected church page (e.g., "beliefs and mission" takes the user to the church’s stated mission and the MB confession of faith (which itself is externally linked to the Canadian Conference of MB Churches’ detailed edition); "--> full calendar here <--" takes the user to the full calendar page, where the user can view events by the month (also be aware that clicking on any particular calendar event will display more information about that event if any is available); "--> past sermons here <--" takes the user to an archive of past sermons (note that sermons are grouped in 4 month cycles)).

 Past sermons are accessible through the "WORSHIP" page (under "WHAT WE DO" in the main menu).
-As previously noted, sermons are grouped here in 4 month cycles, and that there are currently 15 pages of sermons, extending back to January 2014 (note that services prior to this are archived on CDs).
+As previously noted, sermons are grouped here in 4 month cycles, and that there are currently 19 pages of sermons, extending back to January 2014 (note that services prior to this are archived on CDs and stored at the church).
 Links to any of these archived periods can be found at the bottom of any given page of sermons.
 Note that clicking on the icon to the far right of any sermon's audio player (icon resembles the facade of a Roman Pantheon) takes the user to the sermon on Archive.org where the user also has the option of downloading the sermon as an MP3 file to their own computer.
 Along with sermon headings, a link to that week's Bible passage leads to the full Bible text on BibleGateway.
 While a full website key word search is not available for the free version of the site, a key word search for the Bible is provided on this page too (courtesy of BibleGateway).

 Other web pages, such as "Photos and Videos" are updated from time to time upon the board and/or pastor’s discretion and approval.

-Calendar events are updated as needed, typically weekly, following the publishing of the week’s bulletin.
+Calendar events are updated as needed, following the publishing of the week’s bulletin.
 Hosts of special events will occasionally request their event be highlighted on the church website’s front page.
 Baring stipulations, I will often take a few liberties in the graphical embellishment of these postings, and post as soon as I am able (typically within a few days).